jbak17/Spit/README.txt

 		Dealer requests a card from each player;
 		Dealer adds those cards to initial pile;

+	What is actually happening:
+	    dealer instatiated and;
+	     - creates deck;
+	     - two card piles;
+	     - two players;
+	    player instantiated and:
+	     - creates card pile; and
+	     - creates 5 layout actors
+	    layout pile instantiated and:
+	     - creates a buffer for cards

+	    dealer sends 26 cards to each player (dealer.dealCards)

 	StartGame

 The dealer reports what the two cards are;